-Activity Potential impact:Untreated road road run-off discharges directly onto habitats and therefore into the foo chain.
-NB: Highways and estates discharges were raised as an issue the Strategy for the Severn Report, but realistically all discharges end of in designated water courses, rhine: pills and are covered by a consent.
-The impacts would be a release of hydrocarbons, lead, particulates ar radionuclide's.INFRASTRUCTUR/ and estate maintenance ity includes the maintenance of existing facilities agement of land owned or operated by RAs it pair of existing infrastructure but not replacement ion of new facilities.Mechanism: Abrasion, noise, visua presence, introduction of non- synthetic materials Potential impact: Noise from machinery used and presence of people could disturb birds.pipeline maintenance vity includes the maintenance of all types ofMechanism: Abrasion, noise, visua presence, introduction of non- synthetic materials Potential impact: Noise from machinery used and presence of people could disturb birds.
-Location, Key Concerns and Current Management Relevant Authorities and Internal Dept/ Function to Whom this Applies This activity includes both direct drainage of surface water from roads and active discharges from road maintenance/emergency operations run-off discharges directly onto habitats and therefore into the food chain.
+Activity Mechanism(s) for/and potential impact (s) Location, Key Concerns and Current Management Relevant Authorities and Internal Dept/ Function to Whom this Applies This activity includes both direct drainage of surface water from roads and active discharges from road maintenance/emergency operations Potential impact: Untreated road run-off discharges directly onto habitats and therefore into the food chain.
 NB: Highways and estates discharges were raised as an issue in the Strategy for the Severn Report, but realistically all discharges end up in designated water courses, rhines, pills and are covered by a consent.
-The impacts would be a release of hydrocarbons, lead, particulates and Burnham, Weston Super Mare, Clevedon, Portishead, Severn Bridge.
+The impacts would be a release of hydrocarbons, lead, particulates and radionuclide's.
+Burnham, Weston Super Mare, Clevedon, Portishead, Severn Bridge.
 On the Welsh coast this is only an issue around Usk.
 Key Concerns: The EA Review of Consents for the Severn Estuary EMSs did not identify any significant water or sediment quality issues related to highways discharge.
 Management: LPAs have statutory duty to provide drainage for safety reasons.
 Highways Maintenance Operation Manual provides the statutory requirements in respect of highways discharge EA have some regulatory control.
 RA's have Emergency Plan procedures for spills.
 Relevant RA dept: Planning (Licences and Consents), Environment (waste), Critical Infrastructure (Highways, Drainage, Flooding, Housing).
-INFRASTRUCTURAL A CTIVITIES Property and estate maintenance This activity includes the maintenance of existing facilities and management of land owned or operated by RAs it covers repair of existing infrastructure but not replacement or provision of new facilities. synthetic materials Potential impact: Noise from machinery used and presence of Location: Very few of the activities described by RAs on the activity forms lie within the boundary of the EMS.
+INFRASTRUCTURAL A CTIVITIES Property and estate maintenance This activity includes the maintenance of existing facilities and management of land owned or operated by RAs it covers repair of existing infrastructure but not replacement or provision of new facilities.
+Mechanism: Abrasion, noise, visual presence, introduction of nonsynthetic materials Potential impact: Noise from machinery used and presence of people could disturb birds.
+Location: Very few of the activities described by RAs on the activity forms lie within the boundary of the EMS.
 Key Concerns: Noise from machinery used and presence of people could disturb birds.
 Management: Any works within EMS, or works outside the EMS that could have water borne impacts (pollution or increase in nutrient loading) within the EMS should be regarded as a plan or project - F1.
 ABP (Cardiff), CHA, TBPC, GCC, MCC, NSC, VoGCC, FoDDC, SgDC, CC, TH, NRW, NE Relevant RA dept: Property, Environment (Conservation, Ecology), Planning, Critical Infrastructure, Estate.
 Outfall & pipeline maintenance This activity includes the maintenance of all types of outfalls and pipelines in and adjacent to the estuary (including Sewage, Combined Sewer Overflows (CSO), private, domestic and industrial, and surface water discharges).
 These are 'plans or projects' requiring an HRA under the Habitats Regulations rather than action under this Management Scheme.
-Mechanism: Abrasion, noise, visual presence, introduction of non- synthetic materials.
+Mechanism: Abrasion, noise, visual presence, introduction of nonsynthetic materials.
 Potential impact: Disturbance to habitats from trampling and disturbance to feeding and roosting birds in winter and on passage.
 Location: Sewage and CSO, private - domestic and industrial, and surface water discharges.
 Key Concerns: Disturbance to habitats from trampling and disturbance to feeding and roosting birds in winter and on passage.
-Management: Any works within EMS, or works outside the EMS which could have water borne impacts (pollution or increase in nutrient loading) EA, CHA, NRW, SgDC.
+Management: Any works within EMS, or works outside the EMS which could have water borne impacts (pollution or increase in nutrient loading) EA, CHA, NRW, SgDC, IDB.
 Relevant RA dept: Environment (ecology, conservation), Planning, Critical Infrastructure, Licensing and Permits, Incident Planning, Property.